microsoft/copilot-camp/samples/northwind-plugin-b/README.md

 - Find product Chai from Northwind Traders
 - Find product Chai from Northwind Traders Inventory Management
 - Get supplier of product Chai from Northwind Inventory Management
+- What is the price of Protein Shake in Northwind Inventory Management?
+- For the product Chai who is the supplier?